Implantable Device Replacement Procedure

 leads that are in place.
 At that point, your new ICD or pacemaker can work just as

-In rare cases, you may need to have the leads removed along with or instead of generator
+In rare cases, you may need to have the leads removed along with or instead of the

 Why might I need an implantable device replacement procedure?

-Most generators need to be replaced 5 to 15 years after they are inserted.
-This is
+Most generators need to be replaced within 5 to 15 years after they are inserted.

 Sometimes, you need to replace your generator before the battery life ends.
 This may